Long-lived dynamics of the charge density wave in TiSe2 observed by time-resolved neutron diffraction

-A plethora of laser-induced phenomena have been observed in low-dimensional quantum materials.
-For instance, in 1T-TaS${_2}$, ultrafast laser pulses have been shown to melt the Mott-insulating CDW state and induce a metastable metallic phase \cite{vaskivskyi2015}.
-Similarly, in VO${_2}$, optical excitation can drive an insulator-to-metal transition by disrupting the Peierls distortion \cite{wegkamp2015}.
-In TiSe${_2}$, the lattice recovery dynamics and energy dissipation mechanism were investigated at time scales that are relevant for device applications such as light-induced phase engineering in correlated electron systems \cite{monney2016}.
-Our time-dependent measurements combining neutron diffraction and laser heating capture the slow relaxation and reformation of the PLD.
-While the electronic ordering associated with the CDW phase is disrupted rapidly by the laser-induced heating, the PLD exhibits a much slower response both during melting and recovery.
-The delayed suppression of the PLD relative to the thermal response indicates that CDW melting proceeds through a nonthermal pathway.
-The slow dynamics maybe linked to metastable states, defects or phonon bottlenecks \cite{wei2021,thompson2024} and future measurements are planned to shed light on the phonon dynamics.
-It is likely that coherent phonons are excited and their coupling to the lattice can drive atoms away from equilibrium, destabilizing the PLD.
-Given the strong EPC of this material, it is expected that phonon dispersions will be renormalized which would lead to suppression of phonon-mediated relaxation pathways.
-Our results open new avenues of research into phase transitions with different characteristic timescales that might be of relevance to applications.
+A wide range of laser‑induced phenomena have been observed in low‑dimensional quantum materials.
+For example, in 1T-TaS${_2}$, ultrafast laser excitation has been shown to melt the Mott‑insulating CDW state and induce a metastable metallic phase \cite{vaskivskyi2015}, while in VO${_2}$, optical pumping can drive an insulator‑to‑metal transition by disrupting the Peierls distortion \cite{wegkamp2015}.
+In TiSe${_2}$, previous studies have investigated lattice recovery dynamics and energy dissipation mechanisms on timescales relevant for potential device applications, such as light‑induced phase control in correlated electron systems \cite{monney2016}.
+In this work, time‑dependent measurements combining neutron diffraction and laser heating capture the slow suppression and reformation of the PLD on seconds‑to‑minutes timescales.
+The system is driven rapidly across a phase boundary such that it cannot follow equilibrium paths; the subsequent evolution proceeds through incoherent structural reorganization rather than coherent quantum superpositions.
+Notably, the PLD exhibits a different response during the melting and recovery processes compared to the fundamental Bragg peak, underscoring a clear separation between rapid lattice heating and the kinetics of long‑range CDW order.
+The PLD intensity collapses very rapidly indicating that local short-range correlations are destroyed first.
+The fast PLD response is most likely linked to fragile and local short-range lattice distortions, mediated by anharmonic soft phonon modes \cite{wei2021, thompson2024}.
+While the current measurements do not directly probe phonon modes, future time‑resolved studies to investigate the role of phonon dynamics and electron–phonon coupling during the laser‑driven phase evolution are planned.
+Given the strong EPC in TiSe${_2}$, renormalization of phonon dispersions under non-equilibrium conditions may play an important role in suppressing phonon‑mediated relaxation pathways.
+Overall, this work opens new avenues for exploring non-equilibrium phase control in quantum materials on experimentally and technologically relevant timescales.